Billy Brown (actor)

+Early life

 Brown was born and raised in Inglewood, California.

+Career

 He is known for his role as detective Mike Anderson on Showtime's Dexter from 2011 to 2012.
 Previously he starred as boxer Richard "Death Row" Reynolds in the short-lived FX series Lights Out.
 In 2012, he landed the recurring role of August Marks in the fifth and sixth season of Sons of Anarchy.
 He also provided the second voice of Cliffjumper in the animated series Transformers: Prime.
 In 2013, he portrayed Agent Troy Riley in the first season of The Following.

 Brown starred opposite Toni Collette in the CBS drama series Hostages from 2013-14.
 In 2014, he was cast opposite Viola Davis in ABC drama How to Get Away with Murder, produced by Shonda Rhimes.

 In 2018, Brown was cast in his first film leading role in the Screen Gems' thriller Proud Mary opposite Taraji P. Henson.

 Brown also voices recruiting commercials for the United States Marine Corps.